akskan160103/akskan160103/README.md

 🤝 I’m excited to collaborate on innovative projects and eager to contribute to exciting ideas in any way I can.

-📫 Feel free to reach out to me if you'd like to build something cool together or simply want to connect!
+📫 Feel free to reach out to me via email at [example@example.com](mailto:akskan@umich.edu) if you'd like to build something cool together or simply want to connect!